Home

 Billionaire countries

-More than a third of billionaires come from the United States.
+Over a third of billionaires are from the United States.

 Boxplots

-The box plot (a.k.a. box and whisker diagram) is a standardized way of displaying the distribution of data based on the five-number summary:
+A box plot (a.k.a. box-and-whisker diagram) is a standardized way to display the distribution of data based on the five-number summary:

 • Minimum